joelio/java-gitlab-deploy-poc/README.md

 Our comprehensive testing framework ensures that the pipeline works correctly in all scenarios:

+### Testing Framework Visualization

 ![Rollback Strategy Testing](diagrams/Java_Rollback_Strategy.png)

-*The diagram above illustrates the comprehensive testing of deployment and rollback functionality.*
+*The diagram above illustrates the comprehensive testing of deployment and rollback functionality.
+It shows how the testing framework validates all aspects of the pipeline.*

 ### Testing Philosophy